Data Protection

 3. Name and address of the controller

-The controller within the meaning of the GDPR, other data protection laws applicable in the Member States of the European Union and other provisions of a data protection nature is:
+The controller within the meaning of the GDPR, other data protection acts applicable within the Member States of the European Union, and other provisions of a data protection and privacy nature is:

 Südwestdeutsche Salzwerke AG